 Don’t worry, there are plenty reasonably priced options too, they just take a little more time to find.
 Lucky for you, we’ve done that work.
 Here are the best PC gaming headsets around.

-Editor’s note: this list of the best PC gaming headsets was updated on September 21, 2020, to add the Razer BlackShark V2 X and the Corsair Virtuoso Wireless SE to the notable mentions section.
+Editor’s note: this list of the best PC gaming headsets was updated on November 25, 2020, to include the Bose QuietComfort 35 II Gaming Headset in the notable mentions section, and to address FAQs about the Bose QuietComfort 35 II Gaming Headset.

 What you should know about PC Gaming headsets